thehalfbl00d/Notes/Talks/SISTEM 2025/cloneDetection.md

 - **Accuracy**: Refers to how close a measurement or detection is to the true or actual value.
 It measures correctness.

 ## History
-- Type1/2 are very easily comparable
+- Type 1/2 are very easily comparable.
-- NN good at type3/4 comparision
+- Neural networks (NN) are effective at Type 3/4 comparison.

 ### Solution (Phase 1)
 - A BERT-based approach: